great-expectations/great_expectations/docs/getting_started/create_expectations.rst

 When we save an expectation suite, by default, GE will drop any expectation that was not successful on its last run.

 Sometimes we want to save an expectation even though it did not validate successfully on the current batch (e.g., we have a reason to believe that our expectation is correct and the current batch has bad entries).
-In this case we pass and additional argument to ``set_expectation_suite`` method:
+In this case we pass and additional argument to ``save_expectation_suite`` method:

 .. code-block:: python

-    df.set_expectation_suite(discard_failed_expectations=False)
+    df.save_expectation_suite(discard_failed_expectations=False)